celerex/mdd-core/README.md

 Markdown has long since won the war for the wiki formats and is currently the markup language of choice when communicating with LLM's.

-I was looking for a data serialization format that focuses on **simplicity** and **readability** that I could integrate in my LLM-based AI tool as a structural data formats that bridges the gap between being useful but also readable.
+I was looking for a data serialization format that focuses on **simplicity** and **readability** that I could integrate in my LLM-based AI tool as a structural data format that is both useful and readable.

 Enter MDD (**m**ark**d**own **d**ata): the human readable format that is also syntactically correct markdown.